UPES B.Tech Admissions 2026

 1. Master the Syllabus with Conceptual Clarity

 One of the smartest ways to prepare is to solve at least the last 10 years of JEE Advanced question papers.
 This will give you insights into the difficulty level, types of questions, and recurring concepts.
 More importantly, solving real exam papers under timed conditions trains you to think like the examiners and recognize the level of depth required in your answers.
-After solving each paper, analyze your mistakes carefully—this helps in identifying conceptual gaps and improving your accuracy over time.
+After solving previous years paper, analyze your mistakes carefully—this helps in identifying conceptual gaps and improving your accuracy over time.

 4. Strengthen Problem-Solving Skills with Advanced Practice